 The inaugural meeting of the Cleveland, Ohio, regional, now the Jack Graney Chapter, was held on August 18, with Roy Hughes and Bob Cain as featured speakers.
 Fifty-three people attended.
 This chapter, also the home chapter of the Society's headquarters from 1990 to 2011, played host to the 1990 and 2008 National Conventions.

 The initial Omaha, Nebraska, regional was held on January 12, 1985, with Jackie Brandt and Jerry Cram as guests.
+(A revived chapter in Omaha, the Wahoo Sam Crawford Chapter, was established in 2013.)
 The southern New England Chapter, later to be named the Lajoie/Start Chapter, held its initial regional meeting on the same day.
 Mike Roarke and Tim McNamara were featured speakers.
 Credit for organizing the chapter goes to Len Levin, Gerry Beirne, Jack Kavanagh, and the rest of the gang that hosted the 1984 National Convention.

 On February 9, 1985, the Pittsburgh group had its first meeting, with Steve Blass as the guest speaker.
 Now known as the Forbes Field Chapter after an extensive 1993 discussion about a choice of names, this chapter includes among its highlights hosting the 1995 National Convention and being the driving force behind the erection of a state historical marker on the site of Exposition Park, home of the Pirates from 1891 to 1909 and the site of the first modern World Series.
 Paul Adomites and Frank Boslett were the original organizers.

 Tony Cavender organized the first regional meeting held in Houston on May 18, 1985, with 20 people in attendance.
-Claudia Perry also played a vital role in the formation of the chapter which meets every January at the Houston Baseball Writers' dinner.
+Claudia Perry also played a vital role in the formation of the chapter which meets regularly and hosted the 2014 SABR convention.
 Society members with ties to the Houston ball club include former Astros president Tal Smith, former manager Larry Dierker and former pitching coach Vern Ruhle.

 In March of 1988, Tony Darkin, Mark Kanter, and Walt Patterson met in a pub in London, England, for the first known meeting held outside of North America.
 Kanter, planning his United Kingdom trip, had called ahead looking for Society members to meet.
 He did the same thing on a trip to Australia in March 1990, when he visited the home of Ian McNeilly.
 The first official meeting in the United Kingdom, however, should be credited to the January 9, 1993, meeting of the Bobby Thomson Chapter in London.
 Thirty attended.